SokratALDARMINI/Collaborative-Diffusion-Path-Planning-Using-OpenCL-on-GPU/README.md

 AMD Graphics: Obtain the OpenCL SDK via [Github](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases).
 For Nvidia Graphics: Secure the CUDA Toolkit from [Nvidia’s website](https://developer.nvidia.com/cuda-downloads).

-Proceed to download [Boost](http://www.boost.org/) and place it in a newly created subfolder named 'boost', excluding any version numbers.
+Proceed to download [Boost](http://www.boost.org/) and place it in a newly created subfolder named `boost`, excluding any version numbers.

 Given Compute's dependency on libboost_chrono, building all libraries is recommended.
-In the Visual Studio command prompt, go to the boost folder and run 'bootstrap' and then 'b2' to complete this process.
+In the Visual Studio command prompt, go to the boost folder and run `bootstrap` and then `b2` to complete this process.

 [1] McMillan, Craig, Emma Hart, and Kevin Chalmers.
 "Collaborative Diffusion on the GPU for Path-finding in Games."
 Applications of Evolutionary Computation: 18th European Conference, EvoApplications 2015, Copenhagen, Denmark, April 8-10, 2015, Proceedings 18.
 Springer International Publishing, 2015.